Duet3D/RepRapFirmware/BuildInstructions.md

 7. Download this github project as a zip file and unzip it into `C:/Eclipse/Firmware`.
 Then rename folder `ReprapFirmware-dev` in that folder to `RepRapFirmware`.
-Alternately, change into the directory `C:/Eclipse/Firmware` in a Terminal and run `git checkout https://github.com/Duet3D/ReprapFirmware.git -branch dev`
+Alternately, change into the directory `C:/Eclipse/Firmware` in a Terminal and run `git clone https://github.com/Duet3D/ReprapFirmware.git -branch dev`

 8. Repeat the previous step for github project CoreNG.
 The folder name should